Travel Automation Services Limited Retirement Benefits Scheme

 - Implement an investment strategy and investment manager structure in line with the level of risk and objectives agreed.

-When making such decisions, and when appropriate, the Trustees take proper advice.
-The Trustees’ investment consultant, Capita Employee Solutions, is qualified by its ability in and practical experience of financial matters, and has the appropriate knowledge, qualifications, and experience to provide such advice.
+When making such decisions, and when appropriate, the Trustees take advice.
+The Trustees’ investment consultants, Capita Pensions Solutions, are qualified by their ability in and practical experience of financial matters, and have the appropriate knowledge, qualifications, and experience to provide such advice.
+Capita Pensions Solutions is authorised under the Financial Services and Markets Act 2000 to provide regulated investment advice to the Trustees.

-The Trustees are required to invest the Scheme’s assets in the best interest of members, and their main objectives with regards to investment policy are:
+The Trustees are required to invest the Scheme’s assets in the best interest of members, and their main objectives with regard to investment policy are:

 - To achieve, over the long term, a return on the Scheme’s assets which is sufficient in conjunction with any contributions paid to pay all members’ benefits in full;